axibase/atsd-use-cases/research/cloud-oktas/README.md

 You can learn more about automated weather stations in Australia on the official website of the [Bureau of Meteorology Australia](http://www.bom.gov.au/).

 Cloud cover measurements have many applications and benefits in weather forecasting and solar energy generation.
 For example, seasonal cloud cover statistics allow tourists to plan their holidays for sunnier weeks and months of the year.
 This information is also useful to mountain climbers planning an ascent, since the climbers need to choose seasons with less cloud cover, guaranteeing the best possible conditions for summit attempts.
 Photovoltaic energy generation hinges heavily on quality cloud cover data.
-Solar panels are most efficient when there are no clouds, so when building a solar power station, a company or government must analyze cloud oktas data.
+Solar panels are most efficient when there are no clouds, when building a solar power station, a company or government must analyze cloud oktas data.
 Because automated weather stations that measure this metric are distributed sparsely, the data is often not available.
 Below is a visualization comparing cloud cover with solar power generation for a particular station in Australia.
 It is readily apparent that the two metrics are interdependent.

 ![](./images/pv_cloud_correlation2.png)